Melissa Reeves is a speaker working with Kirkland Productions through Safe & Sound Schools.

 Dr. Reeves is also available to present the PREPaRE ToT (Training of Trainers) Workshops that correspond to the PREPaRE workshops described above.

-Dr. Reeves is available for panel events and discussions and presents on many other topics including Threat Assessment Management, Cognitive Behavioral Therapy, PTSD in school-aged children, Helping Children and Adolescents Cope with Grief, Loss, and Mourning, Bi-Polar and Depressive Disorders in School-Aged Children, The DSM-5, and more.
+Dr. Reeves is available for panel events and discussions and presents on many other topics including Threat Assessment Management, PTSD in school-aged children, Helping Children and Adolescents Cope with Grief, Loss, and Mourning, Bi-Polar and Depressive Disorders in School-Aged Children, and more.
 If you are interested in a specific topic, please inquire.

 Dr. Melissa Reeves is a charismatic and motivational speaker who challenges both educators and policymakers to find ways to make our schools a safer place to be.
 Her knowledge and expertise within the areas of crisis prevention and intervention and suicide and threat assessments clearly define her as an expert in these fields.
 By using her own personal stories and experience, the information she presents to an audience is relevant, meaningful, and, most importantly, inspiring.
 She is a change-agent for both our schools and our communities.